 TS-EAM is in its essence a teamwork.
 Everybody present is part of the team.
 That includes the participants as well as the horses.
 On the human facilitation team there is always at least one trauma sensitive trained mindfulness facilitator and at least one equine professional.

 TS-EAM is experiential in its nature.
-Instead of mainly talking about and teaching mindfulness and mediation, and guiding participants in mindfulness and mediation practices, the invitation to the participants is to by being with – and doing – finding their own tailormade version of practicing mindfulness and mediation.
-As facilitators of this – we bring in our knowledge, skillsets, tools, and own experiences with all the ingredients, to support the participants in finding what they need, so they can start to build their own toolbox.
+Instead of mainly talking about and teaching mindfulness and meditation, and guiding participants in mindfulness and medtiation practices, the invitation to the participants is to by being with – and doing – finding their own tailormade version of practicing mindfulness and meditation.
+As facilitators of this – we bring in our knowledge, skillsets, tools, and own experiences with all the ingredients, to support the participants in finding what they need, so they can start to build and add to their own toolbox.
 Experiential learning is part of the integration aspect of this way of doing mindfulness and meditations.
 It is also part of each participant owning their own journey, process, knowledge, and learning.

 Nature and outdoor based interventions

 In general, all people in the western culture spend too much time indoors.
 Most have a job, study, or live in settings that does not contain or incorporate many elements of nature, on a daily, or even weekly, basis.
 To be in nature and outdoors is for many an active choice that needs to be done.
 Few activities in most western people’s lives needs to take place outdoors in nature.
 Western people can, if they want to, in principle live out most of their lives indoors and away from natural environments.
 This goes against everything we know about what is good for people’s health and wellbeing.
 The multitude of advantages being outdoors and in nature adds to any activity is rich and diverse.
 In TS-EAM participants are invited to explore and incorporate the human need to be outdoors and in nature, in a way that works for them and the situation the life situation they find themselves in for the moment.